Sailendrakafle/Cybermamba-proto/Readme.md

 ### Subscriber Management
 Manage users who have access to monitoring capabilities with different permission levels.

-### Cybersecurity News
+### EchoMon Security News
-Stay updated with the latest cybersecurity news and alerts directly in your dashboard.
+Stay updated with the latest security news and alerts directly in your dashboard.

 ## Technology Stack